ethereum/go-ethereum/content/docs/tools/Clef/CliqueSigning.md

 ## Prepping a Clique network

 First of all, set up a rudimentary testnet to have something to sign.
-Create a new keystore (password `testtesttest`):
+Create a new keystore (password `testtesttest`)

 ```terminal
 $ geth account new --datadir ./ddir